kevinpadilha/kevinpadilha/README.md

 About me :scream:

 My name is Kevin Padilha, I'm Brazilian (🇧🇷).
-I've been working as an IT assistant since 2024.
+I've been working as an IT Assistant since 2024.

 In my free time I like to play (and watch) soccer, to fighting jiu-jitsu (🥋),to listen to music (🎵).